 Please note that the flat fee does not include any extra agreements or services such as shareholder buy/sell agreements, voting trust agreements, or intellectual property services (i.e., trademarks).
 Any such extra agreements or services would be charged on an hourly rate basis.

 Do you have any clue as to how many victims there are who —attempting to save a few hundred dollars — set up their new business using a Paper Mill Operation such a Legal Zoom without getting legal advice?
 We get routine callers who are being sued and their entity was not properly setup, or properly maintained.
 Repetitive and often depressing stories or lawsuits that should have easily been brushed aside but are now a serious threat to taking down their business, piercing the corporate shield and exposing their home and life-long assets to forfeiture.
+Many entrepreneurs are tempted to save money by forming their business entity through online services or on their own.
+However, this approach can lead to significant risks and complications.
+Valerie Kramer frequently receives calls from business owners who used a “paper mill” service and are now facing lawsuits or tax issues because their entity was not properly established or maintained.
+These situations often result in the dreaded “piercing of the corporate veil,” where the courts decide that the corporation is merely a shell and hold the owners personally liable for the business’s debts.

 Legal Zoom and other paper mills are no substitute – for setting up your business –your dream— correctly.
 It is like building a new $1,000,000 Orange County home on cinder blocks instead of a legitimate, solid and legal reinforced-concrete foundation.
 Yes, it will cost a fraction more to have a real attorney set-up your entity, but a new business (or a small sole proprietorship going mainstream) must be set up carefully and then MANAGED precisely so that any protections that the entity afford you are not unwittingly relinquished by inaction or not following through on all the requirements that you MUST do to keep the protections and tax advantages valid.